WebAssembly/tool-conventions/Linking.md

 ---------------------

 The output data section is formed, essentially, by concatenating the data sections of the input files.
-Since the final location in linear memory of any give symbol (C global) is not known until link time, all references to global addresses generate `R_WEBASSEMBLY_MEMORY_ADDR_*` relocation entries.
+Since the final location in linear memory of any given symbol (C global) is not known until link time, all references to global addresses with the code and data sections generate `R_WEBASSEMBLY_MEMORY_ADDR_*` relocation entries.
 The compiler ensures that each C global is assigned a wasm [global](https://github.com/WebAssembly/design/blob/master/Modules.md#global-variables) and references to C globals generate relocations referencing the corresponding wasm global.
-The addresses stored in these wasm globals are offsets into linear memory.
+The addresses stored in these wasm globals are offsets into the linear memory of the object file in question.
 In this way the wasm globals act as symbol table mapping names to addresses in linear memory.

 External references
 -------------------